Often times, especially if you are new to printing & packaging, you expect a certain color or quality to be matched exactly to what is on a screen.

 These two printing methods can complement one another in most packaging orders.

-For folding carton and rigid box, no matter what quantity, offset is preferred.
-If you are producing in corrugated, any orders lower than 500 pieces should consider digital for cost-effective option and offset for pieces larger than 1000-2000 pieces due to better quality of printing.
+However, if you are producing in corrugated, any orders lower than 500 pieces should consider digital for cost efficiency and offset for pieces larger than 1000-2000 pieces due to better quality and cost optimization.

 Not sure where to start?
 Contact PakFactory for help from our packaging specialists!